busterbn/02180-Introduction-to-Artificial-Intelligence/README.md

     just run
     ```

+2. You should now be able to choose a game mode by typisk 1, 2 or 3 and then hit Enter.

+3. When playing against the AI, the TUI also allows you to pick a search depth.

+4. The last configuration is who should start the game.

-2. You should now be prompted to make the first move:
+5. You should now be prompted to make the first move:
     ```txt
         4  4  4  4  4  4
     0                        0